aakif100/Tic-Tac-Toe/README.md

    - Achieve three in a row horizontally, vertically, or diagonally to win.

 4. **Restart the Game:**
    - Click the "Restart" button to start a new game.

+## Change Background Color Mode

+ **Toggle Color Modes:**
+ - Use the "Change Color Mode" button to switch between different background color themes.